kcwong395/SecurityTechnology_Note/Classical Ciphers/CaesarCipher/README.md

 ###  Caesar Cipher
->   Caesar Cipher, named after Julius Caesar, is a type of **substitution** cipher in which each letter in the plain text is replaced by a letter some fixed number of positions down the alphabet.
+>   Caesar Cipher, named after Julius Caesar, is a type of **substitution** cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.

 **Demostration:**
 >